Rodrigo Bentancur: Boca Juniors

 On 13 July 2015, Bentancur, Guido Vadalá, Franco Cristaldo and Adrián Cubas became part of Carlos Tevez's deal, which saw Juventus have the first option to sign the youngsters until 20 April 2017, with Vadalá also joining Juventus on loan for the 2015–2017 seasons.
 Bentancur was tagged for €9.4 million.
 Juventus's CEO Giuseppe Marotta later confirmed that Juventus would be exercising their option to sign Bentancur in 2017.
 He arrived in Turin on 3 April 2017 and completed his medical on the same day.
 On 21 April 2017 Juventus completed their acquisition of Bentancur, signing him on a five-year deal effective from 1 July 2017 until 30 June 2022 for a €9.5 million transfer fee, plus additional performance based bonuses.
 Boca Juniors are also entitled to 50% of any future transfer fee that Juventus receive for Bentancur.
 Bentancur subsequently returned to Argentina to play out the remainder of the 2016–17 season with Boca Juniors.

 Juventus

 Bentancur formally became a player of Juventus on 1 July 2017, after the club activated the option to sign him in April 2017, in a deal which would keep him at the club until 2022.
 The first option to sign Bentancur was bought as part of Carlos Tevez's deal in July 2015.
-He made his club debut on 26 August 2017, coming on as a substitute in a 4–2 away win over Genoa in Serie A.

-On 6 October 2018, Bentancur scored his first goal for the club in a 2–0 away win over Udinese in Serie A.
+He made his club debut on 26 August 2017, coming on as a substitute in a 4–2 away win over Genoa in Serie A. On 6 October 2018, Bentancur scored his first goal for the club in a 2–0 away win over Udinese in Serie A. During his time with the club, Italian newspapers nicknamed him as Principe.